top of page

 Together, we’ll bear witness to how your mind and body work to keep you going.
 We won’t JUST explore what you’re thinking, but also what you’re feeling, down to the sensory experience of your internal world and the external world.

-Traditional talk therapy separates the mind and body, and devalues the wisdom of the body.
+Traditional talk therapy separates the mind and body, and can devalue the wisdom of the body.
 Somatic therapy helps the body and mind reconnect and partner in healing.

 Sessions are experiential.
-In addition to talking, we may use mindfulness, movement, and touch to experiment and shift things.
+In addition to talking, we may use mindfulness, movement, and touch to experiment and shift things, depending on what feels right for you.
 Sessions are slow, spacious, and emphasize keeping you present.
 This ensures that the integration of the brain and nervous system happens in a way that is not disruptive to your life.

 Since somatic therapies work with the body & nervous system, you won’t have to talk about painful stuff the whole time if you don’t want to.
 You would be a good candidate to work with me if you are open to exploring experientially.
 Mindfulness, movement, and touch are inherently healing, but they work differently in everyone.